-If there is one thing an Irish mammy knows how to do, it’s keep her family well fed at Christmas time!
+If there is one thing an Irish mammy knows how to do, it’s to keep her family well fed at Christmas time!
 In many households around Ireland Hot Port & Hot Irish Whiskey is the Christmas Drink of choice.
-Of course we have the big Turkey dinner on Christmas day and at home in Cork where I hail from we have Spiced Beef on Christmas Eve.
+Of course, we have the big Turkey dinner on Christmas day and at home in Cork where I hail from we have Spiced Beef on Christmas Eve.

 The Wren Boys

 Hunting the Wren (pronounced ‘Ran’ in some places) is one of my personal favourite Irish Christmas Traditions.
 People have been doing this for hundreds of years in many places throughout Ireland.
 To hunt the wren, local musicians and dancers dress up and paint their faces, and travel from door to door singing, dancing and playing Irish music.
 ‘Wren Boys’ go around on Saint Stephen’s Day, the 26th December and money will be collected, usually for local clubs or charities.
 The original Wren Boys would have hunted and killed a wren in advance to take on parade with them but that’s not done anymore.
 Local legend tells us that the reason the wren is hunted is because of its involvement in the betrayal of St. Stephen.
 Another version of this tradition says it’s to celebrate the Wren as the King of all birds.
 Legend says the Wren is the king because once all the birds in Ireland had a race to see who could fly the highest.
 The eagle was winning but the clever wren jumped up on his shoulder and flew the final length beating all the other birds, including the eagle!

 The Annual Roses Vs Quality Street Debate